c03rad0r/test-stablechannel-tollgate-module-basic-go/src/janitor/LLDD.md

 ## Post-Installation

-After installing a new package, if the `config.json` file already exists, a post-install script will be run to update its version and timestamp to match the newly installed package.
+After installing a new package, the Janitor module updates the `install.json` file with the new package path and NIP94 event ID using the ConfigManager.

 ## Instructions for Engineers Implementing the Feature

-1. Update `OpenTollGate/nostr-publish-file-metadata-action/python@main` to include tags for the version and the branch.
+1. Update the Janitor module to distinguish between dev and stable channels based on the `release_channel` tag in NIP-94 events.
-2. Use the `version` and `branch` fields in the NIP-94 metadata to track the package version and branch.
+2. Modify the version comparison logic to handle the new versioning scheme for dev and stable channels.

 ## Checklist

-- [ ] Implement the Janitor module as a separate Go module.
+- [ ] Update Janitor module to handle `release_channel`.
-- [ ] Write unit tests for the Janitor module.
-- [ ] Ensure that the module logs events and errors correctly.
-- [ ] Implement error handling for package installation failures.
-- [ ] Verify the checksum of the downloaded package before installation.
-- [ ] Compare version numbers to determine if a new package is newer.
+- [ ] Modify version comparison logic.
-- [ ] Run post-install script to update `config.json` if it exists.
+- [ ] Update documentation to reflect changes.